scottnm/scottnm.github.io/README.md

 * `files/`: assets for projects and pages
 * `blog_drafts/`: markdown drafts for blog posts
 * `blog_posts/`: HTML blog posts generated from markdown drafts in `blog_drafts/`

-## Redesign

-NOTE: I'm currently iterating on a redesign of this website (as of Dec 30th 2023) so there may be some stray files lying around related to that which are unrelated to the current publicly available website.